Raymond E. Zirkle: Career

 Zirkle then took a job in medical research at the University of Pennsylvania, where he was a lecturer in biophysics until 1938.
 His research continued to involve observing the biological effects of alpha radiation on fern spores.
 From 1938 to 1940 he was an assistant professor of biology at Bryn Mawr College.
 In 1940 he was appointed as a professor of biology at the Indiana University.

 During the Second World War he was recruited to the Manhattan Project as one of the principal investigators in the biological research program.
 His research involved comparing the biological effects of gamma radiation, beta radiation and neutron radiation and assessing the severity of the risks faced by those working with radioactive materials.

 In 1944 he accepted a professorship at the University of Chicago, where he was to be based for the rest of his career.
 In 1945 he became director of the university's Institute of Radiobiology and Biophysics.

 Zirkle developed mathematical models for predicting the survival rates of simple organisms, such as yeast, exposed to varying levels of radiation.
 In 1951–1952 he work with pathologist William Bloom used a microbeam of ionizing radiation to irradiate parts of living cells and using time-lapse photography to document the effects.
+Zirkle was the first president of the Radiation Research Society between 1952 and 1953.